tapanjo92/my-portfolio/README.md

 # Tapan Joshi's portfolio
-This is my professional portfolio, it uses AWS andReactJS
+This is my professional portfolio, it uses AWS and ReactJS

 # Tech used
  Brew